oceanprotocol/docs/rewards/df-faq.md

 <details>

-<summary>Could you explain the benefits of staking OCEAN tokens and how the APY is calculated?</summary>
+<summary>Could you explain the benefits of staking OCEAN and how the APY is calculated?</summary>

 Yes, You can find the details in these resources.⁣
 1. [Benefits](df-veocean).